 Perhaps the key decision that you make in setting up any accounting system is the day on which you begin using your new system.
 This is called the conversion date.
 Typically, you want to begin using an accounting system on either the first day of the year or the first day of a new month.
-Accordingly, one other big question the interview asks you is about the conversion date.
-You're prompted to identify the start date by using the dialog box shown in Figure 1-4.
+Accordingly, one other big question you are asked is about the conversion date.
+You are prompted to identify the start date by using the dialog box shown in Figure 1-4.